If You Don’t Have A Winter Car Survival Kit, Now’s The Time!

 Want a free 54 item survival gear checklist?

-Click here to instantly download this Complete Checklist PDF.
-No purchase necessary.16.
+Enter your email below to instantly download this Complete Checklist PDF.
+No purchase necessary. 👇 👇16.
 Extra Fuel Bottle

 Obviously, extra fuel can be handy if you’re relying on your vehicle for shelter.

-Carrying a couple of extra liters of fuel in a sturdy container will give you a bit of a buffer in case you run out.
+Carrying a couple of extra liters of fuel in a sturdy container will give you a bit of a buffer.

 Oftentimes when you’re stuck out in the cold it’s due to a mechanical breakdown or an accident.